Are you ok with other people sleeping on your mattress?

 What I can tell you is that leaving money aside, the experience alone makes it worthwhile.
 And in case you don’t want to manage it yourself get a property management company.
 A good one will still make it more profitable than long-term renting.

 Is there a risk you are breaking the law?Depending on the country and city you plan to do this in certain laws may apply.
 You should check with a lawyer beforehand to see exactly what papers you would need to file or if there are any permits you need to get.For example, in Paris, vacation rentals are limited to only 120 days.
 In Barcelona, you need a special permit that the town hall stopped issuing.
-This last one led to an increase of prices for apartments that already have these permits.Of course, there are people out there doing this illegally or in a very grey area of the law and still making money.
+This last one led to an increase in prices for apartments that already have these permits.Of course, there are people out there doing this illegally or in a very grey area of the law and still making money.
 I would not encourage that.
 If you are serious about doing vacation rentals and building a business around this, read up and respect your city regulations.

 Is your property ready to host tourists?

 The practical aspects of getting your property ready are the basic stuff guests need.
 These include a good mattress and a clean hot shower.
-Depending on the location it’s also the need for a parking spot, easy access to the ski slopes or to the beach, a swimming pool etc. You can usually look at other apartments in your area and try to align yourself with the competition.
+Depending on the location it’s also the need for a parking spot, easy access to the ski slopes or to the beach, a swimming pool, etc. You can usually look at other apartments in your area and try to align yourself with the competition.

 One last thing for now when it comes to your property is that it needs constant upgrading.
-Add new stuff, improve the existing things and always have the customer in mind.
+Add new stuff, improve the existing things, and always have the customer in mind.

-As a conclusion, be truthful with yourself about these 7 things.
+In conclusion, be truthful with yourself about these 7 things.
 Are you ready to start a vacation rental business?
 Is your property ready?
 And if so are you willing to learn what it takes to be successful?
 If so, welcome to the club.
 It’s a great experience and you are going to love it.